AnyVisionltd/automation-infra/hwprovisioner/README.md

 This is a suite of services which manage the provisioning of hardware resources to AnyVision employees for testing purposes.

+## requirements

+ - docker (tested on version 19.03.5)
+ - docker-compose (tested on version 1.25.0)
+ - make (tested on version GNU Make 4.1)

 ## commands

 For your convenience, several commands have been added to this directory for you.
 You can avail of these by running `make <command>`, e.g. `make tests`